-2023 2022 2021 (in thousands) Federal tax at statutory rate (21%) \$ 4,169 \$ 38,029 \$ 22,270 State taxes, net of federal benefit 708 9,711 4,452 Permanent differences to return 1,740 449 (227) Return to provision adjustment (1,482) (203) 302 Uncertain income tax penalties and interest, net (152) (226) (266) Foreign Rate Differential 154 58 - Other (59) (311) 239 \$ 5,078 \$ 47,507 \$ 26,770
+2023 2022 2021 2024 2023 2022

+(in thousands) (in thousands)

+Federal tax at statutory rate (21%)

+State taxes, net of federal benefit

+Permanent differences to return

+Return to provision adjustment

+Uncertain income tax penalties and interest, net

+Foreign Rate Differential

+Other

-At December 31, 2023 and December 31, 2022, we had a total of \$ 5.5 million and \$5.7 million in gross unrecognized tax benefits, respectively, included in long-term income taxes payable in the consolidated balance sheets.
-Of this amount, \$4.4 million and \$4.5 million represents the amount of unrecognized tax benefits that, if recognized, would impact our effective tax rate as of December 31, 2023 and December 31, 2022, respectively.
-Unrecognized tax benefits were a net decrease of \$0.2 million and a net increase of \$ 1.1 million during the years ended December 31, 2023 and 2022, respectively.
-The increase in 2022 is the result of non-recurring transactions occurring in 2022 that did not occur in 2023 more than offsetting the reduction to the liability due to the expiration of certain statutes of limitation and reductions to prior year tax positions, net of current year additions with respective states.
-This had the effect of increasing the effective rate in 2022.
-The total net amount of accrued interest and penalties for such unrecognized tax benefits was \$0.7 million and \$0.7 million at December 31, 2023 and December 31, 2022, respectively, and is included in income taxes payable in the consolidated balance sheets.
-Net interest and penalties included in income tax expense for the years ended December 31, 2023, 2022 and 2021 was an expense of approximately zero, \$0.1 million, and approximately zero, respectively.
+At December 31, 2023 December 31, 2024 and December 31, 2022 December 31, 2023, we had a total of \$5.5 million \$5.2 million and \$5.7 million \$5.5 million in gross unrecognized tax benefits, respectively, included in long-term income taxes payable in the consolidated balance sheets.
+Of this amount, \$4.4 million \$4.1 million and \$4.5 million \$4.4 million represents the amount of unrecognized tax benefits that, if recognized, would impact our effective tax rate as of December 31, 2023 December 31, 2024 and December 31, 2022 December 31, 2023, respectively.
+Unrecognized tax benefits were a net decrease of \$0.2 million \$0.3 million and a net increase decrease of \$1.1 million \$0.2 million during the years ended December 31, 2023 December 31, 2024 and 2022, 2023, respectively.
+The increase increased reduction in 2022 2024 associated with unrecognized tax benefits is the result of non-recurring transactions occurring in 2022 that did not occur in 2023 more than offsetting the reduction to the liability primarily due to the expiration of certain statutes of limitation and reductions to prior year tax positions, net of current year a reduction in additions with respective states, following pre-tax income.
+This had the effect of increasing decreasing the effective rate in 2022, 2024.
+The total net amount of accrued interest and penalties for such unrecognized tax benefits was \$0.7 million \$1.0 million and \$0.7 million at December 31, 2023 December 31, 2024 and December 31, 2022 December 31, 2023, respectively, and is included in long-term income taxes payable in the consolidated balance sheets.
+Net interest and penalties included in income tax expense for the years ended December 31, 2023 December 31, 2024, 2022 2023 and 2021 2022 was an expense of \$0.3 million, approximately zero, and \$0.1 million, and approximately zero, respectively.
 Income tax expense is increased each period for the accrual of interest on outstanding positions and penalties when the uncertain tax position is initially recorded.
 Income tax expense is reduced in periods by the amount of accrued interest and penalties associated with reversed uncertain tax positions due to lapse of applicable statute of limitations, when applicable or when a position is settled.
-Income tax expense was reduced during the years ended December 31, 2023, 2022 and 2021 due to reversals of interest and penalties due to lapse of applicable statute of limitations and settlements, net of additions for interest and penalty accruals during the same period.
+Income tax expense was reduced during the years ended December 31, 2023 December 31, 2024, 2022 2023 and 2021 2022 due to reversals of interest and penalties due to lapse of applicable statute of limitations and settlements, net of additions for interest and penalty accruals during the same period.
 These unrecognized tax benefits relate to risks associated with state income tax filing positions for our corporate subsidiaries.